-Classified intelligence shared with Axios reveals that the Cuban government has acquired over 300 military attack drones from Russia and Iran since 2023, and that military officials from the regime have begun discussing plans to use them against those strategic points.
+Classified intelligence shared with Axios reveals that the Cuban government has acquired over 300 military attack drones from Russia and Iran since 2023, and that military officials from the regime have begun to discuss plans to deploy them against those strategic points.

 The drones, described as having "variable capabilities," have been stored in strategic locations throughout the Island, according to U.S. officials.